Three students with backpacks have an animated conversation in front of a bookshelf.

 Become an authorized user

-Though you must be 18 to open your own credit account, some credit card issuers may allow authorized users under 18.
-Discover allows individuals starting at age 15 to become authorized users.
+Although you must be 18 to open your own credit account, some credit card issuers may allow authorized users under 18.
+Discover allows people to become authorized users starting at age 15.

 Check your credit score

 No matter how you build credit, monitoring your progress by checking your credit score is essential.
-Beyond just the score, review how you’re doing with the five categories that go into your credit score: payment history, amounts owed, length of credit history, new credit, and credit mix.
+You should also review how you’re doing with the five categories that go into your credit score: payment history, amounts owed (also called credit utilization), length of credit history, new credit, and credit mix.
 And remember that credit scores fluctuate.
 Your score will likely go up and down over time.

 Checking your credit score is easy and often free.
-Most credit card companies provide cardmembers with free access to credit scores.
-With a Discover credit card, you can get your FICO® Credit Score for free on monthly statements, on mobile and online.2
+Many credit card companies provide cardmembers with free access to credit scores.
+With a Discover® credit card, stay on top of your recent FICO® Credit Scores for free on mobile and online.2

 What not to do when building credit